Cherry tomato and oregano focaccia on a kitchen worktop with a rolling pin.

 How to bake focaccia with cherry tomatoes and oregano

-Uncover the dough and wet your fingertips.
+• Uncover the dough and wet your fingertips.
 Use your middle finger to poke deep dents all the way down to the bottom of the baking tray.
 I usually make an outer circle of 12 holes, an inner circle of 6 and a hole in the centre.
 Imagine the twelve points of a clock for the outer circle.
-Start with 12 o’clock and 6 o’clock, then 3 and 9, and so on.
-That way, it’ll be easier to get even spacing between the holes.
-Otherwise, you can put them on randomly.
+Otherwise, you can just make random holes.

-Drizzle the focaccia with some olive oil and use your fingertips to gently spread it all over the surface.
+• Drizzle some extra virgin olive oil and a couple of tablespoons of water over the focaccia (don’t skip this!) and use your fingertips to gently spread it all over the surface.

-Focaccia with cherry tomatoes and oregano, ready to go in the oven
+A cherry tomato and oregano focaccia ready to go in the oven.

-Put the focaccia onto a very hot tray (solid tray, not a rack) and place the tray in the centre of the oven.
+• Put the focaccia onto a very hot oven tray (solid tray, not a rack) in the centre of the oven.

-Bake for approx. 20 minutes or until the focaccia is slightly golden and cooked through.
+• Bake for approx. 20 minutes or until the focaccia is lightly golden and cooked through.
+Turn the heat up to 220 °C for the last few minutes if the focaccia bread is still pale.

-Remove from the oven and drizzle some more extra virgin olive oil all over the focaccia.
+• Remove from the oven and drizzle some more extra virgin olive oil over the focaccia.
+Authentic Italian focaccia is really quite oily but if you want a lighter version, feel free to cut down on the amount of oil.

 How to serve focaccia with cherry tomatoes and oregano

 Leave your focaccia to stand for 5 minutes before trying to cut it.
 Then, slice it and serve it warm or cold.
 Cherry tomato and oregano focaccia is great as an appetiser with a glass of prosecco or your favourite wine.
 Take it on a picnic or to the beach.
-Kids adore it – give it to them as a snack.
+Kids adore focaccia.
 Serve it with vegetables, salad or soup instead of bread.
-It’s also immensely popular on a buffet table where people can use it to mop up dips and eat with grilled or roasted vegetables and lots of other things.
+It’s also immensely popular on a buffet table where people can use it to mop up dips and eat with grilled or roasted vegetables and lots of other tasty morsels.

-A slice of focaccia with cherry tomatoes and oregano and a knife on a wooden chopping board with a rolling pin in the background
+A slice of cherry tomato and oregano focaccia and a knife on a wooden board.

-I seriously doubt that you’ll have any leftovers, but if you want to keep some for another day, put it in an airtight container in the fridge where it will keep for 3 – 4 days.
-You can also freeze focaccia – it will keep well for a couple of weeks in a domestic freezer.
+Yes, you can freeze focaccia – it will keep well for a couple of weeks in a domestic freezer.
 Of course, technically, it is possible to freeze it for much longer, but I find that bread and focaccia don’t keep well for long periods in the freezer.
 Baking products tend to suffer from freezer burn, which ultimately changes the texture of the food.

 Focaccia with cherry tomatoes and oregano